LSAC Credential Assembly Service (CAS): What it Is and How It Works for Law School Applications

 If you choose to take the GRE, you can enter the scores manually or by uploading a file.
 You’ll do both in the “Standardized Tests” section of the CAS report.

-You can request that the schools send your transcripts by completing the following:
+You can request transcripts from schools by completing the following:

 • Log in to your LSAC account